 “W-W-W-Wh-What did he m-mean by san-sanction?”

 “Nothing can defeat your curiosity, can it?
 It’s nothing much.
-If I ever make a sect again, the empire will alert anyone who wishes to live or do business under my protection of what I’ve done here last night.”
+If I ever make a sect again, the empire will alert anyone who wishes to live or do business under my protection of what I did here last night.”

 “R-really?
 That’s… That’s it?”
-She was already calming down a bit, so she got up to a seated position and took a few deep breaths.
+She was already calming down, so she got up and took a few deep breaths.

 “The empire only cares about the citizens at the end of the day.
 Or at least that’s what they say.”
-Marven laughed bitterly.
+Marven laughed wearily.
 “Come now.
 It is time for us to leave.”

-Neave was chuckling like some sort of greedy imp.
-He was holding dozens of shiny monster cores, some even a few inches across in size.
+Neave chuckled like some sort of greedy imp.
+He held dozens of shiny monster cores, some even a few inches across in size.
 There was something unusual about monster cores that made them so… Hoardable.
 Shiny, pretty rocks that held ominous powers within.

-He stored these together with all the other monster cores in his dimension ring and sat down on a high orc's corpse.
+He stored these with all the monster cores in his dimension ring and sat down on a high orc's corpse.
 Everywhere around him, dozens of orcs lay bloody and dead on the ground.
-He had killed the entire band of orcs that he’d encountered and then tracked down their camp to finish off the rest.
+He had killed the entire band of orcs he’d encountered and then tracked down their camp to finish the rest.

 He sighed yet again, this time in exasperation.
 These creatures were weak.
-Well, they weren’t weak, not by any reasonable standards, but to Neave, these orcs were utterly boring opponents.
-True, they were physically probably tens or hundreds of times stronger than he was and yes, their skin was very tough.
+They weren’t by any reasonable standards, but to Neave, these orcs were utterly dull opponents.
+True, they were physically probably tens or hundreds of times stronger than he was, and yes, they were sort of tough.

 Orcs were a bronze-rank threat on average.
 In a band like this, they’d usually be handled by several silver-rank cultivators.
 They fought by surrounding and overwhelming their opponents with unrelenting titanic blows.

-They had long range, courtesy of their massive size and they were quite thick-skinned.
-They weren’t as stupid as trolls or goblins, so they could at least produce passable weapons.
-This was a relatively new tribe so they hadn't made any iron weaponry yet.
+They had long range, courtesy of their massive size, and were quite thick-skinned.
+They weren’t as stupid as trolls or goblins and could produce passable weapons.
+This was a relatively new tribe, so they hadn't made any iron weaponry yet.

-To Neave however, none of this mattered.
-Because these orcs were simply too slow to even touch him.
+However, to Neave, none of this mattered because these orcs were simply too slow to touch him.

-A well-placed true strike to a vital artery was all it took to finish them off.
-Neave couldn’t fix his spirit with his life force still, but if he used weaker true strikes and gave his spirit a few seconds to recover he could still use them ad infinitum.
+A well-placed true strike to a vital artery was all it took to finish them.
+Neave couldn’t fix his spirit with his life force, but if he used weaker true strikes and gave his spirit a few seconds to recover, he could still use them ad infinitum.

-They did have a high orc among them, but all that amounted to was a slightly bigger target for Neave.
-He looked through his collection of shiny cores and inspected them one by one.
+They did have a high orc among them, but all that amounted to was a slightly more prominent target for Neave.
+He looked through his collection of shiny cores and inspected them individually.

 Monster cores almost always contained spirit powers.
-Sure, the overwhelming majority of them were utter crap, but some of that utter crap could be evolved into a proper power.
+Sure, the overwhelming majority of them were utter crap, but some of that utter crap could evolve into a good power.

 Nevertheless, he wasn’t planning on taking any of the spirit powers inside these stones.

-Neave wasn’t particularly interested in making very specific bones harder or a certain patch of skin tougher.
-Or having a stronger biceps (singular).
-Or having a bigger penis.
-That’s a blatant lie, he was totally interested in the last one.
+Neave wasn’t particularly interested in making very specific bones harder or a particular patch of skin tougher, having a more muscular biceps (singular), or having a bigger penis.
+That was a blatant lie.
+He was interested in the last one.

 And also quite confident he could sell it for excellent coin.

-As for how he knew what powers were held within, that was quite easy.
-Anyone in the foundation realm or above was capable of easily sensing what powers a core holds.
+As for how he knew what powers were held within, that was relatively easy.
+Anyone in the foundation realm or above could easily sense a core's power.

-The powers within monster cores were a remnant shard of the monster's powers while it was alive.
+The powers within monster cores were a remnant shard of the monster's while it was alive.
 These shards frequently held fractured and relatively useless powers.
-And monster cores that contained intact singular powers, like increased strength or something that affected all of one’s bones or skin could be quite expensive.
+And monster cores containing intact singular powers, like increased strength or something that affected all of one’s bones or skin, could be expensive.

-There was always the option of just taking a fractured power and evolving it.
-The process was rather simple too, you just fed qi into the power and it would eventually evolve.
-It wasn’t just simple, it was even easy to do.
+There was always the option of evolving a fractured power.
+The process was relatively simple, too, feed qi or life force into the power, and it would evolve.
+It wasn’t just simple.
+It was even easy to do.
 The problem was that it initiated yet another spirit trial.
 Not dying then was the difficult part.

 Neave finished checking the powers and sighed for a third time.
 There were some useful ones but nothing he cared for as of yet.
 His current target was a spirit power that could fix his life force problem.

 The issue with having a target like that was that it was an overwhelmingly tall demand.
-Perhaps some of the powers he found could evolve into something that could help him, but that was a gamble he’d have to stake his life on.
+Perhaps some of the powers he found could evolve into something that could help, but that was a gamble he would have to stake his life on.

 For now, he would go to Pavarrie, and hopefully, he could find more information there.
-Or maybe even buy the thing he needed, although he was certain that would only be possible in a bigger settlement.
-And also brutally expensive.
+Or maybe even buy what he needed, although he was sure that would only be possible in a larger settlement.

 He remembered his current looks.
 Everything about him was suspicious.
-He might as well walk into the town with a sign that said ‘suspicious figure’ stuck to his forehead.
-If he walked into the town looking like this it was almost certain that somebody would try hunting him down.
+He might as well walk into the town with a sign that said ‘baby eater’ stuck to his forehead.
+If he walked into the town looking like this, it was almost inevitable someone would try hunting him down.

 Wasn’t that a good thing?

 But he wondered.
-At the end of the day, it would depend on who it was that was hunting him down.
+It would depend on who it was that was hunting him down.

 No, it wouldn’t.

-…Sure, even if he would look suspicious, this wouldn’t give anybody a solid reason to hunt him down.
+…Sure, even if he looked suspicious, this wouldn’t give anybody a solid reason to hunt him down.
 Those who wanted to know more about who he was would seek information, or perhaps they would seek a conversation with him.